US stock indexes slide as China’s currency hits 11-year low

-NEW YORK (AP) — U.S. stocks nosedived in early trading on Wall Street Monday as China’s currency fell sharply and stoked fears that the trade war between the world’s two largest economies would continue escalating.
+NEW YORK (AP) — U.S. stocks nosedived in morning trading on Wall Street Monday as China’s currency fell sharply and stoked fears that the trade war between the world’s two largest economies would continue escalating.

 China let its currency, the yuan, sink to an 11-year low against the dollar and under the politically sensitive level of seven per dollar.
 A weaker Chinese currency can help boost that country’s exports while hurting foreign competition.

-The U.S. has long complained about China’s currency and the move could be construed as a way for China to turn the yuan into a weapon in the midst of a trade war.
+The U.S. has long complained about the weakness of China’s currency and the move could be construed as a way for China to turn the yuan into a weapon in the midst of a trade war.

 European and Asian markets were also sharply lower.